 You might want to think about that again.
 When a person passes away without plans in place for his or her assets, state law acts to redistribute those assets—often in ways that the owner never expected.

 Making plans for the future isn’t something only the very wealthy should do.
-No matter what your net worth, our Colorado Springs estate planning attorneys can prepare wills and trusts that handle your assets the way you want them handled.
+No matter what your net worth, our Colorado Springs estate planning attorneys can prepare documents that handle your assets the way you want them handled.
 Hiring a top legal team best assures your wishes are followed when you pass.

-You could try to write your wills or trusts on own.
+You could try to write your inheritance documents on own.
 Unfortunately, there are many complexities to the process that you might miss.
-Eventually, it will be well worth your time to hire an experienced will and trust attorney.
+Eventually, it will be well worth your time to hire an experienced attorney.

 The sooner you talk to one of our estate planning attorneys, the better.
 Dramatic events can hit suddenly and unexpectedly.
 You can also plan to review and update your wills and trusts every few years or when there are significant changes in your life.

 No estate is too big or too small.
-Give us a call at Springs Law Group to get started on writing or updating your wills and trusts today.
+A Colorado Springs wills lawyer at Springs Law Group could help you get started on writing or updating your important documents today.

 A will is a legally binding document that lets the world know what to do with your assets when you die.
 A trust is also a document that allows you to distribute your assets after death.
 We’ll explain the difference between these two in more detail a little later on this page.